software-architects/time-cockpit-website/content/en/blog/2014/09/22/C-Parallel-and-Async-Programming.md

             return ((double)inCircle / iterations) * 4;
         }
     }
-}{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">For comparing the performance of the different calculation algorithms we add a command line test driver:</p>{% highlight javascript %}using System;
+}{% endhighlight %}<p>For comparing the performance of the different calculation algorithms we add a command line test driver:</p>{% highlight javascript %}using System;
 using System.Diagnostics;

 namespace PiWithMonteCarlo.TestDriver